MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/about-tools.md

 ---
 # About the list of tools

-There are currently around 35 tools in DevTools, not counting features that are within a tool.
+There are currently 35 tools in DevTools, not counting features that are within a tool.
 There are:

 *  2 toolbar icons: the **Inspect tool** (![Inspect tool icon.](media/inspect-tool-icon-light-theme.png)) and **Device Emulation** (![Device Emulation icon.](media/device-emulation-icon-light-theme.png)).